-But where does the formula for calculating your maximum heart rate actually come from?
+But where does the formula actually come from?
 Can it be trusted?

-In her book Ultimate Fitness: The Quest for Truth about Exercise and Health, Kolata asked Dr. William Haskell — the exercise physiologist who came up with the formula — to tell his story.
+In her book Ultimate Fitness: The Quest for Truth about Exercise and Health, science writer for the New York Times Gina Kolata asked Dr. William Haskell — the exercise physiologist who came up with the formula — to tell his story.

 Their paper, published in 1970 in a book, Research Conference on Applied Work Physiology, was not really a scientific effort; rather, it was a suggestion, based on a decidedly nonrandom and small sample of people, that the 220-minus age formula might best fit the data points.

 FREE: The Flat Belly Cheat Sheet.
 This is a quick guide to losing fat, which you can read online or keep as a PDF, that shows you exactly how to lose your gut and get back in shape.
 To get a FREE copy sent to you, please click or tap here to enter your email address.

 Haskell is a bit taken aback by the way the heart rate formula has come to be viewed almost as a physical law.

 “I’ve kind of laughed about it over the years,” he says, “It’s typical of Americans to take an idea and extend it way beyond what it was intended for.”

 When he and Fox proposed the formula, they never intended to give an absolute number for athletes or people who are used to exercising vigorously.